Before you start discovery and installation, you must install and configure a master agent on a Windows machine in the company infrastructure.

 - Log on to the machine as an Administrator.

-- Double-click the agent setup file to launch the Veeam Availability Console Communication Agent wizard.
+- Double-click the agent setup file to launch the Veeam Service Provider Console Communication Agent wizard.

 - Follow steps of the wizard.